 The physical environment is another strategy to promote positive social and emotional development and competence.
 The classroom design promotes social interactions and participation in activities that provide developmental opportunities.
 Children are more comfortable when they have consistent, simple, positively stated rules to follow.
 These rules help them to demonstrate positive social and emotional behaviors and avoid using inappropriate behavior to meet their needs.
 These rules need to be taught and practiced as part of the daily routine

-Green Band / 3rd from the Bottom Level: targeted strategies that provide needed social and emotional support:
+Green Tier / 3rd from the Bottom Level: targeted strategies that provide needed social and emotional support:

 Specific strategies are identified to systematically support children in developing competence in emotional literacy, problem solving, impulse control, and building and maintaining friendships.
 These strategies (such as the use of various story books) are used intentionally to prevent problem behaviors and to modify or change them if they do occur.

-Red Band / Top Level: provides individualized support for children whose needs are not met in prior levels.
+Red Tier / Top Level: provides individualized support for children whose needs are not met in prior levels.